 Section 2.
-NAST Standards and Guidelines for Undergraduate Programs Combining Studies in Theatre, Business, Theatre or Arts Management, or the Entertainment Industry
+NAST Standards and Guidelines for Undergraduate Programs Combining Studies in Theatre, Business, Arts or Theatre Administration or Management, or the Entertainment Industry

-- A. Purposes, Principles, Definitions - B. Program Types and Curricular Structures for Degrees in Theatre Combining Studies in Theatre, Business, Theatre or Arts Management, or the Entertainment Industry - 1.
+- A. Purposes, Principles, Definitions - B. Program Types and Curricular Structures for Degrees in Theatre Combining Studies in Theatre, Business, Arts or Theatre Administration or Management, or the Entertainment Industry - 1.
 Basic Distinctions - 2.
 Liberal Arts Degrees - 3.
-Professional Degrees - C. Operational Requirements - D. Undergraduate Programs with Content in Theatre or Arts Management or the Entertainment Industry - 1.
-Common Body of Knowledge and Skills in Theatre or Arts Management or the Entertainment Industry and Business - 2.
-Developing the Common Body of Knowledge and Skills in Undergraduate Degree Programs in Theatre - E. Standards for Specific Undergraduate Theatre Degree Programs Combining Studies in Theatre, Business, Theatre or Arts Management, or the Entertainment Industry
+Professional Degrees - C. Operational Requirements - D. Undergraduate Programs with Content in Arts or Theatre Management, or the Entertainment Industry - 1.
+Common Body of Knowledge and Skills in Arts or Theatre Management, or the Entertainment Industry and Business - 2.
+Developing the Common Body of Knowledge and Skills in Undergraduate Degree Programs in Theatre - E. Standards for Specific Undergraduate Theatre Degree Programs Combining Studies in Theatre, Business, Arts or Theatre Administration or Management, or the Entertainment Industry